Abbreviations : Report Help

 An alignment of alphavirus sequences (excluding SPDV), demonstrates a high level of heterogeneity in the hypervariable region (HVR) of the nsP3 gene, the capsid gene, and a few short regions scattered throughout the genome where accurate alignment cannot be made.
 In addition, a recombination event was involved in the origination of western equine encephalitis, Highlands J and Fort Morgan viruses, where the parental sequences were derived from both the eastern equine encephalitis virus complex (donating non-structural proteins genes and capsid genes) and the Whataroa/Sindbis lineage ancestor (donating the envelope protein genes).
 A phylogenetic tree based on the conserved regions of envelope genes is shown in Figure 4.Togaviridae.

 Figure 4.Togaviridae.
 Phylogenetic tree of representative isolates of all alphavirus species generated from a conserved region of envelope protein gene nucleotide sequences (2184 nt) using the GTR+I+Γ substitution model and Maximum likelihood method.
 The tree is mid-point rooted.
 Bootstrap values above 70 generated by 1000 replicates of neighbour-joining tree are indicated next to the main branches.
+This phylogenetic tree and corresponding sequence alignment are available to download from the Resources page.

 There are 3 major clades in the Alphavirus genus tree, all supported by high bootstrap values.
 The first major clade further diverges into Venezuelan equine encephalitis and eastern equine encephalitis complexes.
 The second bifurcates into Trocara virus, Eilat virus complex, and western equine encephalitis complex, sequentially.
 The last one contains Barmah Forest virus, salmon pancreas disease virus, southern elephant seal virus, Ndumu virus, Middleburg virus, and Semliki Forest virus complex.
 Notably, despite Middleburg virus being phylogenetically located within the Semliki Forest complex, it is considered a distinct antigenic complex.